-Surgery is considered the cornerstone for treating most cancers in animals.
-It is one of the oldest forms of cancer treatment and frequently the most effective one.
+Surgery is considered the cornerstone for treating most cancer and tumors in animals.
+It is one of the oldest forms of treatment and frequently the most effective one.
 Today, surgery may be combined with radiation therapy and/or chemotherapy, depending on the characteristics of the case.

 Surgery is most successful when the cancer involves a tumor that has not spread beyond its original location.
 Unfortunately, however, not all tumors can be surgically removed.
 Some are in inaccessible sites.
 And, there are times when the costs to the animal might outweigh the benefits.
 For example, removing a large tumor might require removing a vital organ or may cause a pet to lose a vital body function.
-If the cancer is in more than one location or has spread (metastasized), then surgery is not as likely to be an effective treatment.
+If the cancer has spread to more than one location (metastasized), then surgery alone is not as likely to be an effective treatment.

 A biopsy is a surgical procedure in which a piece of a tumor is removed for study and analysis by a pathologist.
 The pathologist’s report will provide important information such as the type of cancer and its characteristics.
 Combined with information about the size and location of the cancer, your veterinarian can develop the best treatment program for your pet.